CLOSE

 Results

-CONNECT has made accessing content on Sabinet African Journals a lot easier.
+CONNECT Identity Provider has made accessing content on Sabinet African Journals a lot easier.
 Many institutional customers are either international clients or local institutions with students abroad.
-Thanks to CONNECT, legitimate content access is now easily available to anyone, anywhere.
+Thanks to CONNECT Identity Provider, legitimate content access is now easily available to anyone, anywhere.

 The Sabinet African Journals site is also more secure now that the transition has allowed them to reduce password sharing.
 There are still some shared user accounts on the site, for example where institutions simply don’t have an email domain of their own to register, but overall Sabinet has seen an increase in new user registrations.